ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 # Trying out the picam camera

+**Very important: When you attach or remove the picam, your RPi needs to be shut down!!!
+Otherwise, you may damage the device.**

 We can attach a miniature camera that was specifically designed for the RPi, called the picam.
-You need to connect it to a dedicated port on the RPi with a flex cable. **Very Important: Do not attach or remove the picam when the RPi is powered on.
-Always turn it off first.** Ask the mentors or instructors for help with this.
+You need to connect it to a dedicated port on the RPi with a flex cable. **Remember, do not attach or remove the picam when the RPi is powered on.** Ask the mentors or instructors for help with this.

 <p align="center">
 ![picam](/images/labs/images/RPi/picam.jpg){:height="200px"}